Oriental Bank of Commerce

 Oriental Bank of Commerce (OBC) was an Indian public sector bank headquartered at Gurgaon, Haryana.
 It had 2390 branches and 2625 ATMs across India.
-In April 2020, the bank along with United Bank of India has been merged with Punjab National Bank, making the latter the second-largest public sector bank in India.
+In April 2020, the bank along with United Bank of India was merged with Punjab National Bank, making the latter the second-largest public sector bank in India.

 History

-Its earliest date of incorporation per the Registrar of Companies is 1901.
-Rai Bahadur Lala Sohan Lal the first Chairman of the Bank, founded OBC in 1943 in Lahore.
+Its earliest date of incorporation, per the Registrar of Companies is 1901.
+Rai Bahadur Lala Sohan Lal, the first Chairman of the Bank, founded OBC in 1943 in Lahore.
 Within four years of its coming into existence, OBC had to face Partition.
 The bank had to close down its branches in the newly formed Pakistan and shift its registered office from Lahore to Amritsar.
 Lala Karam Chand Thapar, the then Chairman of the Bank, in a unique gesture honoured the commitments made to the depositors from Pakistan and paid every rupee to its departing customers.

 The Bank has witnessed many ups and downs since its establishment.
 The period of 1970–76 is said to be the most challenging phase in the history of the Bank.
 At one time, profit plummeted to ₹ 175; that prompted the owner of the bank, the Thapar Group, to sell / close the bank.
 Then employees and leaders of the Bank came forward to rescue the Bank.
-The owners were moved and had to change their decision of selling the bank and in turn, they decided to improve the position of the bank with the active cooperation and support of all the employees.
+The owners were moved and had to change their decision to selling the bank and in turn, they decided to improve the position of the bank with the active cooperation and support of all the employees.
 Their efforts bore fruits and performance of the bank improved significantly.
 This was the turning point in the history of the bank.

-The bank was nationalised on 15 April 1980.
+The bank was nationalised on April 15 April 1980.
 At that time, OBC ranked 19th among the 20 nationalised banks.

 In 1997, OBC acquired Bari Doab Bank and Punjab Cooperative Bank.
 The acquisition of these two banks brought with it no additional branches.